datacarpentry/shell-genomics/lesson_shell_fasta.md

 #### *Question b.*

+**How many ncRNA are located on chromosome 18**

-To answer this question we might want to give a closer look to the heading structure.
+To answer this question need to look closely at the heading structure.
 Let's visualize some headings to see what they have in common/different.
 We will use the command [head](https://en.wikipedia.org/wiki/Head_%28Unix%29) that shows only the first ten lines.

 ```